 Compassion is also very important.
 Besides useful and interesting responses, it’s good to show empathy towards some bad experiences that someone might have had in Rome.
 If someone complains about an expensive restaurant bill, we will sympathize with their bad experience and recommend another restaurant where we also send our guests.
 We don’t benefit directly from this either, but I believe you get the point.

 In the situation where someone complains about a bad tour experience, we won’t be quick to judge our competitors, we certainly won’t like that tweet, we will NOT offer our tours, but we will say that we are sorry about their bad experience and maybe try to offer an explanation on behalf of the tour company in question.
 By doing this, we show empathy towards both the tourist and our peers.
-The competitor maybe won’t appreciate that, but a tourist surely will.
+Maybe the competitor won’t appreciate that, but a tourist surely will.

 Of course, the ideal situation that we’ve yet to discuss is that in which we “catch” someone who is looking for tours in Rome.
 In this scenario, we should send our website address, telephone number, and maybe some photos.
 In the event of them not booking our tours, we will politely ask them, after a few days, how they spent their time in Rome and demonstrate that we care about them even though they didn’t book our tours.

 These are the fundamental techniques to apply in order to sell more tours through Twitter.
-All these tips and strategies can be successfully applied to restaurants, hotels and other accommodation services, and tour operators (for each package tour separately).
+All these tips and strategies can be successfully applied to restaurants, hotels and other accommodation services, and tour operators (for each packaged tour separately).

 More than 90% of business success in tourism via Twitter comes by applying this method, and our statuses and followers comprise the less significant part.
 As I have written at the beginning of this post, these are the methods that I use daily and generate new guests and tourists for my clients.

-All the mentioned activities are free to apply – you don’t have to invest any money and you will certainly experience some sort of gain (hopefully significantly).
+All the mentioned activities are free to apply.
+You don’t have to invest any money, and you will certainly experience some sort of gain (hopefully significantly).
 If you use these basic principles, you will achieve great goals in the long term.

-I know that for most people it’s important to see the rewards immediately – good news!
+I know that for most people, it’s important to see the rewards immediately.
+Good news!
 You will achieve this by using this method.
-Sometimes you will generate more than 50 bookings per month, and sometimes just 2-3, but remember how little money you have invested in this.
+Sometimes you will generate more than 50 bookings per month and sometimes just 2-3, but remember how little money you have invested in this.
 However, it is true that you need to invest much more of your time.